 Although the real MI6 HQ at Vauxhall was seen in GoldenEye, Bond is now driven into the courtyard of Somerset House in the Strand, London WC2 (which, to confuse matters, served as the ‘St Petersburg’ square in the previous film).

-He’s despatched to Germany, and meets up with Q at Hamburg International Airport.
+Bond is despatched to Germany, and meets up with Q at Hamburg Airport.
 Although this is real enough, the extravagant bash, where Bond meets old flame Paris Carver (Teri Hatcher), is closer to the studio.

 The ‘Hamburg’ centre of Carver’s media empire is the IBM Building, New Square, Bedfont Lakes, Feltham, south of Heathrow Airport.
 And Tomorrow’s print works is an amalgamation of two London printers: Harmsworth Quays Printers Ltd, Surrey Quays Road, SE16 and Westferry Printers, 235 Westferry Road, E14, at Millwall Dock (printers of the London Evening Standard and the Daily Telegraph).

 But the interior, where he finds Paris Carver dead and faces off against hitman Dr Kaufman (Vincent Schiavelli), is Stoke Park Club, Park Road, Stoke Poges in Buckinghamshire.
-Other films shot here include Bridget Jones’s Diary, Bride and Prejudice, Layer Cake, Wimbledon and, of course, a previous classic Bond, Goldfinger.
+Other films shot here include Bridget Jones’s Diary, Layer Cake, rom-com Wimbledon, Bride and Prejudice and, of course, a previous classic Bond, Goldfinger.

-‘Ha Long Bay’, where Bond and Wai Lin search for Carver’s Stealth boat, is Phuket Bay, Thailand, among the limestone towers familiar from The Man With the Golden Gun, an area affected by the calamitous tsunami of December 2004.
+‘Ha Long Bay’, where Bond and Wai Lin search for Carver’s Stealth boat, is Phang Nga Bay, Thailand, among the limestone towers familiar from The Man With the Golden Gun, an area recovering from the calamitous tsunami of December 2004.